 One of the most common problems after cataract surgery is clouding of the membrane around the lens.
 The membrane is referred to as the posterior capsule, and once the membrane becomes opacified, the condition is termed posterior capsule opacification, or, PCO.
-A cloudy posterior capsule causes blurry vision, but this condition can be treated easily and safely with a laser treatment in the office or outpatient center.
+A cloudy posterior capsule causes blurry vision, but this condition can be treated easily and safely with a laser cataract treatment in our Atlanta office or outpatient center.

 During cataract surgery, your surgeon will remove the cloudy natural lens of your eye (the cataract) and replace it with an intraocular lens (IOL).
 Much of the thin clear membrane that surrounds the natural lens (called the lens capsule) is purposely left intact during surgery, and the IOL is typically implanted within it.
 When the cataract is removed, your surgeon makes every attempt to maintain the integrity of the lens capsule so that the IOL is held and protected.